warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

 Python code specific to each task is provided as part of this tutorial.
 A complete Python program,
-sufficient to demonstrate the concepts, is provided at the end of the tutorial, [here](create_bmxapp_createapp.html#complete-listing).
+sufficient to demonstrate the concepts, is provided in the tutorial, [here](create_bmxapp_createapp.html#complete-listing).

 No attempt was made to create _efficient_ Python code for this tutorial;